 The internet, specifically social media, is a hotbed of public discourses in Indonesia.
-Platforms such as Instagram, Facebook and Twitter are abound with eager Indonesians, especially the younger generation, participating in trending public discourses (https://doi.org/10.1080/1369118X.2014.934388 - Molaei, 2014).
+Platforms such as Instagram, Facebook, and Twitter are abound with eager Indonesians, especially the younger generation, participating in trending public discourses (https://doi.org/10.1080/1369118X.2014.934388 - Molaei, 2014).
 One example that can be seen is on social media owned by TBSI, which are active in several social media platforms, two of which are their Instagram accounts: @thebodyshop.impact and @thebodyshopindo.
 To support their activism in voicing the ratification of the PKS Bill, TBSI created the #TBSFightForSisterhood hashtag on those two aforementioned accounts.
 Through the #TBSFightForSisterhood hashtag, TBSI advocated against sexual violence to its Instagram audience.
 Acting out as an activist, TBSI was actively putting forward values and messages that attempt to convince its audience of the importance of the issue.
 This is illustrated in the writing and visuals displayed in messages posted on Instagram.
 As can be seen in one of the posts below, the post contains a visual with "You have the right to say NO" wordings and the caption to support the visual.